 Since development cooperation is above all a task for society as a whole, the successful work of private initiatives, the churches and other non-governmental organizations in particular receives financial and non-material support.
 Saarland organizations working in and for South-North partnerships are networked, among others, in the Netzwerk Entwicklungspolitik im Saarland (NES) e.
 V. Together, the state government and civil society want to make a concrete contribution to fighting poverty worldwide, securing peace, realizing democracy and making globalization fairer.

-Particular importance is attached to the open and cooperative exchange of all actors involved in development work, both in global partnerships and in information and education work.
-In order to promote this exchange, the Ministry of Education and Culture invites to the Open Forum on Development Cooperation twice a year.
+Particular importance is attached to the open and cooperative exchange of all actors in development policy work, both in global partnerships and in information and education work.
+In order to promote this exchange, the Ministry of Education and Culture invites to the open forum on development cooperation twice a year.

 Guidelines for development cooperation

-The Guidelines for Development Cooperation of the Saarland were adopted by the Saarland Parliament in March 2017 and are the result of a development process with the active participation of civil society and Saarland non-governmental organizations.
-They represent the framework of Saarland's development cooperation and are intended to strengthen existing structures, initiatives, and activities.
-They serve as orientation and form the basis for the Saarland's future engagement in development policy.
+The Saarland Development Cooperation Guidelines were adopted by the Saarland Parliament in March 2017 and are the result of a development process with the active participation of civil society and Saarland non-governmental organizations.
+They represent the framework of Saarland's development cooperation and are intended to strengthen existing structures, initiatives and activities.
+They serve as an orientation and form the basis for Saarland's future engagement relevant to development policy.

-The fields of action of Saarland development cooperation are:
+The fields of action of Saarland's development cooperation are:

-Impact of European policy on countries of the global South
+- impact of European policies on countries of the Global South

-The guidelines of the Ministry of Education and Culture for the granting of subsidies for the promotion of projects within the framework of development cooperation provide, in addition to the promotion of foreign projects in the Global South, for the possibility of promoting cooperation projects between partners in the Global South and the Global North.
-In addition, funding can be provided for school, vocational and university education projects, extracurricular education projects for children and young people, further education and adult education projects or development policy measures and events for the broad civil society.
+The guidelines of the Ministry of Education and Culture for the granting of subsidies for the promotion of projects within the framework of development cooperation provide, in addition to the promotion of foreign projects in the Global South, for the possibility of promoting cooperation projects of partner:s in the Global South and the Global North.
+Furthermore, projects in school, vocational and university education, extracurricular education projects for children and young people, further education and adult education projects or development policy measures and events for the broad civil society can be funded.

-The Advisory Council on Development Cooperation plays a key role in supporting the Ministry in approving applications for development policy project and program activities.
-The projects to be included in the funding are selected in partnership with the development policy initiatives represented in the Advisory Council on Development Cooperation.
+The Advisory Board for Development Cooperation provides the Ministry with significant support in approving applications for development policy project and program activities.
+The projects to be included in the funding are selected in partnership with the development policy initiatives represented on the Advisory Board for Development Cooperation.